EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.5.
 Notice Message

 The notice message is sent to notify a peer which blocks and loose transactions the node currently has.
-The notice message consists of the following fields **[schema:NoticeMessage]**:
+The notice message consists of the following fields :

 Message Field | Description
 -|-